-A. Proposals to intensify employment sites within the settlement boundaries in established employment use (Classes E, B2 and/or B8) including Clovelly Road/Park Road Industrial Estate will be supported provided it can be demonstrated that they can be accommodated without causing significant harm to local amenities.

-B. Proposals for new employment uses (Classes E and/or B2) on brownfield land within the settlement boundaries will be supported to reflect changing trends in employment, provided it can be demonstrated they will achieve a minimum employment density of 1 full time equivalent (FTE) job per 40 m2 net internal area and that they accord with all other relevant development plan policies including those intended to safeguard tourism development.

-5.47 This policy replaces Policy 5 'Employment' but carries forward its intent in encouraging proposals for economic development that will lead to a more efficient use of land in terms of the number of FTE (full time equivalent) jobs they support.
+- A. Proposals to intensify employment sites within the settlement boundaries in established employment use (Classes E, B2 and/or B8) including Clovelly Road/Park Road Industrial Estate will be supported provided it can be demonstrated that they can be accommodated without causing significant harm to local amenities. - B. Proposals for new employment uses (Classes E and/or B2) on brownfield land within the settlement boundaries will be supported, provided they accord with all other relevant development plan policies including those intended to safeguard tourism development. - 5.47 This policy replaces Policy 5 'Employment' but carries forward its intent in encouraging proposals for economic development that will lead to a more efficient use of land in terms of the number of FTE (full time equivalent) jobs they support.
 This can be achieved by intensifying existing sites and by reusing suitable land in another use for job creation.
 The modified policy also reflects the 2020 Use Class Order changes to the definition of commercial, business and service uses.
-It operates alongside CLPKP Policy 26, which seeks to protect employment uses from loss to other uses where planning permission is required.

-5.48 The CDC Housing and Economic Development Needs Assessment did not provide information at parish level and therefore did not identify the economic needs of the parish.
+It operates alongside CLPKP Policy 26, which seeks to protect employment uses from loss to other uses where planning permission is required. - 5.48 The CDC Housing and Economic Development Needs Assessment did not provide information at parish level and therefore did not identify the economic needs of the parish.
 The District Council advised, however, that employment land allocation would focus on the existing locations of Chichester, Havant and Portsmouth.
 Hence, the policy is intended to reflect the change in working practices rather than the uncertain demand for more traditional employment uses.
 Southbourne does, however, have some well-established and suitably located employment sites that may have the potential to intensify through extending existing buildings or infilling.
-In such cases, suitable improvements may be made under permitted development rights.

-5.49 Other previously used land within the parish may be better suited to employment uses than their current uses and could assist in improving the number of jobs in the parish by providing local employment opportunities.
+In such cases, suitable improvements may be made under permitted development rights. - 5.49 Other previously used land within the parish may be better suited to employment uses than their current uses and could assist in improving the number of jobs in the parish by providing local employment opportunities.
 However, the land resource is scarce, and the opportunities are likely to be rare and so it is vital that they make best use of the land.
 The former Homes & Communities Agency's 'Employment Density Guide' of 2015 estimates that the majority of small business workspace and light industrial propositions (that would be suited to the parish) would require less than 40 m2 of net internal floor area per FTE job.
-Lower job density employment uses - warehousing for example - are too land intensive for the small number of generally lower value-added jobs they create and will not benefit from the support of this policy.
+Lower job density employment uses warehousing for example are too land intensive for the small number of generally lower value-added jobs they create and will not benefit from the support of this policy.
 The current requirement in Southbourne for commercial space is relatively low.
 The Clovelly Road and Park Road estates are generally doing well, despite their age.
 However, total vacancy rates as of August 2019 for commercial space in B use classes in Southbourne was 11% (excludes retail).